Last Updated on

 Perhaps you’ve been sent a spreadsheet, only to discover that the first column has been set up as dates rather than numbers.

-You can fix this problem simply enough by changing the date format to a number format, thereby enabling you to enter numbers into the cell.
+- You can resolve this problem simply enough by changing the date format to a number format, thereby enabling you to enter numbers into the cell.
 However, once again, you will need to split the cell into two columns before doing this.

 Doing things such as these can make sure that your database works efficiently and gives you the most from your computer resources.
 As long as you split cells appropriately, you won’t have any problems whatsoever.